 Excess sputum production in throat and chest can add to swollen air pipes of the lungs, and make breathing even harder.
 One may have to take medicines like Budecort and use nebulizers to relieve this congestion during Asthma and prevent attacks because of excess coughing and sneezing.

 Exercise is very important in a person’s daily routine to maintain their posture, their weight and keep the body active.
 Unlike being tired or in pain, being unable to exercise out of constant exhaustion, or being unable to maintain a steady breathing pattern or more could be a sign of Asthma in a person.

-If you find yourself unable to exercise, or having difficulty breathing properly, then your pulse may be irregular during the episode too.
-Having palpitations is not new for Asthma patients since the heart has to beat faster to meet with the increased demand of oxygen during any strain on the body or exercise.
+If you find yourself unable to exercise or having difficulty breathing properly, then your pulse may be irregular during the episode too.
+Having palpitations is not new for Asthma patients since the heart has to beat faster to meet the increased demand for oxygen during any strain on the body or exercise.

 These are some important symptoms of Asthma that a person can learn to recognize and help better understand their problem, the severity and also how to deal with it properly.
 If you are suffering from Asthma, then you have to realize that using medicines and only medicines is not the only way you have of successfully suppressing your Asthma.
 Furthermore, if you have ever wondered, ‘How to cure Asthma naturally permanently’, then you should know that there are indeed, ways and methods to do so.

 What types of Home Remedies can one do for Controlling and Curing Asthma?